The Israel Numismatic Society

 Activities

-The three INS branches in Jerusalem, Tel Aviv and Haifa conduct monthly meetings, which include lectures by professionals and collectors and seminars presented by the members.
+The two INS branches in Tel Aviv and Haifa conduct monthly meetings, which include lectures by professionals and collectors and seminars presented by the members.
 In addition, the members use the monthly meetings to exchange information and discuss coins on an informal basis.

 The society will hold a plenary session once a year, preceded by a country-wide symposium.